svenhalvorson/SvenR/README.md

 You can tell it how many digits to round to but it will guess if not supplied.
 It has a maximum number of iterations (which can be specified) to try before giving up so keep that in mind.
+I also added a similar function, `round_p` to deal with p-values in the same spirit.

 Another formatting function I wrote is `pretty_iqr` which makes a nice version of a median \[Q1, Q3\] for a vector: